DOES LEMON LAW APPLY TO MOBILE HOMES?

 Magnuson-Moss Requires the Manufacturer to Pay for Your Case

 The fee-shifting provision of the Magnuson-Moss Warranty Act requires the manufacturer to cover reasonable attorneys’ fees if the plaintiff wins their case.
-As a result, our attorneys at Morgan & Morgan will work with you for free.
-Our fee comes from the manufacturer if we win your case.
+As a result, our attorneys at Morgan & Morgan will work with you for free; our fee comes from the manufacturer if we win your case.
+Fill out a free case evaluation today.